ravi-raj-97/CS6301_Team_08/README.md

 The project used BERTSum and BERTopic and provides a pipeline for extracting summaries from podcast transcripts and then perfoming topic modelling on them.

+1) **Summarizer_pipeline.ipynb**

+This notebook contains the code that is to be used to generate the summaries for the transcripts that were provided in the dataset.
+The notebook needs the transcripts to be stored in an excel file as a column.
+It outputs another excel file with the summaries in another column.

 ## Citation
 ```